Nainital: Languages

-Government and Politics
+Government and politics

 Civic Administration

 The municipal board of Nainital had its origin in 1845, when the provisions of the Act I of 1842 were sanctioned by the government in the town, which then applied to approximately two thirds of the total population.

 Politics

 Nainital town is represented in the Lok Sabha, the lower house of the Indian Parliament, by a representative elected from the Nainital-Udhamsingh Nagar Constituency.
 Ajay Bhatt (politician), from BJP, is the current Member of Parliament from Nainital-Udhamsingh Nagar.
-He won the 2019 Indian general elections by 3,39,096 votes against Harish Rawat from the Congress, who was also the former chief minister of the state.
+He won the 2024 Indian general elections by 3,31,481 votes against Prakash Joshi from the Congress.
 Prior to the delimitation of the Loksabha Constituencies of Uttarakhand in 2008, the town was a part of the Nainital Lok Sabha constituency.
-Generally considered a Congress Stronghold, the Congress has registered a victory from Nainital eight times since 1951.
-While the BJP has won this seat three times, several other political parties have also managed three victories.
+Sarita Arya of the BJP is the current MLA from Nainital Assembly constituency.